dattalab/moseq2-app/README.md

 The MoSeq2 toolkit enables users to model rodent behavior across different experimental groups, and measure the differences between their behavior usages, durations, transition patterns. etc.

-__Note: The Notebook is currently in a testing phase and is utilizing the `release` branch from all of the MoSeq2 utility repositories.__
+__Note: The Notebook is currently in a testing phase and is utilizing the `test-suite` branch from all of the MoSeq2 utility repositories.__

 ***